layoaster/dev-notes/Python Coding Standars.md

   Gollum('The lint.
 It burns.
 It burns us.')
   Gollum("Always the great lint.
 Watching.
 Watching.")
 ```

-The exception this this rules are `docstrings` which should always start and end with `"""` for multi-line strings rather than `'''`.
+The exception to t are `docstrings` which should always start and end with `"""` for multi-line strings rather than `'''`.

 ```python
 # Yes: